-Do you drink Coke or fizzy drinks?
+Do you drink soda?
 How many glasses do you drink a day?
 Where do you usually have lunch?

 What do you usually have for lunch during the week?
 Do you ever cook?
 What do you make?

 Do you prefer eating at home or eating out?